 2. In this Schedule ballot means a hollow opaque sphere inside which a slip may be enclosed.

-3. The Returning Officer shall place each of the slips in separate ballots of exact similarity, securely close the several ballots, deposit the several ballots in a ballot box, and securely fasten the ballot box.
+3. The returning officer shall place each of the slips in separate ballots of exact similarity, securely close the several ballots, deposit the several ballots in a ballot box, and securely fasten the ballot box.

-4. The Returning Officer shall then shake and rotate the ballot box and shall permit any other person then present to do likewise, if the person so desires.
+4. The returning officer shall then shake and rotate the ballot box and shall permit any other person then present to do likewise, if the person so desires.

-5. (1) The Returning Officer shall then —
+5. (1) The returning officer shall then —

 (a) open the ballot box; and